mrafee113/dotbot-link-extra/README.md

             dest is regular file/dir || \
             (dest is symlink to source && !ignore-missing)) ) && (dest is symlink || force) -> remove dest

+    store-perms:
+        when source is symlink and is file -> return True when source does not exist or is broken symlink -> return ignore-missing paths = [source]
+        when source is dir -> recursively add everything to paths store permissions, uid, and gid in perms-file

     when create -> create parents
     when dest is regular file/dir && backup -> backup
-    when (!glob || doesn't have glob chars) && (!ignore-missing && source doesn't exist) -> nonexistent source when force || relink -> delete dest link
+    when (!glob || doesn't have glob chars) && (!ignore-missing && source doesn't exist) -> nonexistent source when force || relink -> delete dest when ignore-missing and dest is broken symlink -> continue store-perms
+    link

 TODO: there should be a script that when called, fixes the ownership and permissions of files listed in the src/perms file.